ON THIS PAGE

 With inner healing, past hurts are relived with the counsellee often regressing back to childhood.
 Jesus is imagined into the hurtful situation, giving comfort and encouragement (Roman Catholic charismatics generally visualize Mary into the scenario).
 I quote a testimony from Rita Bennett:

-‘I stated to the counsellors that I hated my mother for not loving me.
+‘I stated to the counselors that I hated my mother for not loving me.
 I spoke forgiveness to my mother and asked God to forgive me.
 Then we asked Jesus to allow me to see how he meant my mother to be through praying a creative prayer.
 First, Jesus held me really close and I could feel his love.
 Then he handed me to my mother, and she showered my face with kisses.
 I really liked this.
 Then she touched my hands, and I wrapped my fingers around her finger.
 Then she unwrapped my blanket and touched my legs and feet and stroked me all over....
 Then Jesus took me and held me and burped me...’

-Seamands confesses that this prayer time ‘can be somewhat frightening, and counsellors must simply “hang loose in the Spirit” and be ready for almost anything.’
+Seamands confesses that this prayer time ‘can be somewhat frightening, and counselors must simply “hang loose in the Spirit” and be ready for almost anything.’
 He goes on to write, ‘Don’t be surprised if, when counsellees re-experience a situation, they revert back to that time.
 Their voices may become like those of little children, and they may say and do things appropriate to that stage of life.’

 One victim of inner healing confirmed that this happened in her experience.
 She regressed to childhood and found herself speaking in the voice of a two-year-old girl.
 She said that the experience was weird.
 Another friend found a man’s voice coming from her vocal chords.
-She was left a total wreck after hours of counselling.
+She was left a total wreck after hours of counseling.
 How can anyone who wishes to be faithful to Scripture sanction such dreadful practices?

 Why We Must Reject Inner Healing Teaching.